1873 Vienna World's Fair

-The 1873 Vienna World's Fair (Weltausstellung 1873 Wien) was the large world exposition that was held in 1873 in the Austria-Hungarian capital Vienna.
+The 1873 Vienna World's Fair (Weltausstellung 1873 Wien) was a large world exposition that was held from 1 May to 31 October 1873 in the Austria-Hungarian capital Vienna.
 Its motto was "Culture and Education" (Kultur und Erziehung).

 History

 As well as being a chance to showcase Austro-Hungarian industry and culture, the World's Fair in Vienna commemorated Franz Joseph I's 25th year as emperor.
 The main grounds were in the Prater, a park near the Danube River, and preparations cost £23.4 million.
-It lasted from May 1st to November 2nd, hosting about 7,225,000 visitors.
+It lasted from May 1 to November 2, hosting about 7,225,000 visitors.

+53,000 exhibitors from 35 countries took part.
+In preparation for the 1873 Vienna World's Fair new hotels, cafes, and restaurants opened in Vienna, among them the Hotel Imperial which was converted from a residential palace to a grand hotel.
+Six new railway stations were built, launching Vienna as a European railway hub.
+The target of 20 million visitors was not reached due to a cholera outbreak and a stock exchange crash.

 Facilities

-There were almost 26,000 exhibitors housed in different buildings that were erected for this exposition, including the Rotunda (Rotunde), a large circular building in the great park of Prater designed by the Scottish engineer John Scott Russell.
+Exhibitors were housed in different buildings that were erected for this exposition, including the Rotunda (Rotunde), a large circular building in the great park of Prater designed by the Scottish engineer John Scott Russell.
 (The fair Rotunda was destroyed by fire on 17 September 1937.)

 Russian pavilion

 The Russian pavilion had a naval section designed by Viktor Hartmann.
 Exhibits included models of the Port of Rijeka and the Illés Relief model of Jerusalem.